On local weak limit and subgraph counts for sparse random graphs: Uncorrelated random clique trees

 where $e \in H$ is a shorthand for $e \in E(H)$.
 An intersection graph of a random bipartite graph $H$ is called a \emph{random intersection graph}.
 It will be convenient to assume that $V^i$ consists of the first $n_i$ elements of a countable set ${\mathcal V}^i$, where $\cv^1 \cap \cv^2 = \emptyset$.
 The set $V^2$ is often called the set of \emph{attributes}\footnote{The names $V$ and $W$ are often used in the literature for $V^1$ and $V^2$.}.
 We will call the elements of ${\mathcal V}^i$ \emph{vertices of type $i$}.
 For $v \in V^i$ we denote $S_v = \Gamma_H(v)$, $X_v = |S_v|$ where $\Gamma_H(x)$ is the set of neighbours of $v$ in the graph $H$.
 Sometimes we will want to stress the type of $v$ in the notation.
 Since $V^i = \{v_1^{(i)}, v_2^{(i)} \dots\}$ consists of the first $n_i$ vertices of $\cv_i$, for $v = v_j^{(i)}$ we will set $X_v^{(i)} := X_v$ and $S_v^{(i)} := S_v$.
 We will denote by $X \sim Y$ the fact that $X$ and $Y$ have the same distribution.

-Many different variants of the random bipartite graph $H$ have been studied, see, e.g., survey papers \cite{bgjkr2014a, bgjkr2014b}: \begin{itemize} \item the \emph{active} random intersection graph: each $v \in V^1$ independently chooses $X^{(1)}_v$ from a distribution $P$ on $\{0,\dots,m\}$, then draws a uniformly random subset $S^1_v$ of size $X^{(1)}_v$ of its neighbours from $V^2$ (independently of other vertices).
-A special case is the \emph{binomial} random intersection graph;
+Many different variants of the random bipartite graph $H$ have been studied, see, e.g., survey papers \cite{bgjkr2014a, bgjkr2014b}.

+The \emph{active} random intersection graph: each $v \in V^1$ independently chooses $X^{(1)}_v$ from a distribution $P$ on $\{0,\dots,n_2\}$, then draws a uniformly random subset $S^1_v$ of size $X^{(1)}_v$ of its neighbours from $V^2$ (independently of other vertices).
+A special case is the \emph{binomial} random intersection graph.

-\item the \emph{passive} random intersection graph: each $v \in V^2$ independently chooses $X^{(2)}_v$ from a distribution $P$ on $\{0,\dots,m\}$, then draws a uniformly random subset $S^2_v$ of size $X^{(2)}_v$ of its neighbours from $V^1$ (independently of other vertices).
+The \emph{passive} random intersection graph: each $v \in V^2$ independently chooses $X^{(2)}_v$ from a distribution $P$ on $\{0,\dots,n_1\}$, then draws a uniformly random subset $S^2_v$ of size $X^{(2)}_v$ of its neighbours from $V^1$ (independently of other vertices).